Pkmmte/convert-css-color-to-hsl/README.md

-# convert-css-color-to-hsl
+# Simple color to hsl extension

-Converts RGB/A Color Names and HEX colors to HSL/HSLA
+Converts Color Names, Rgb, and Hex to HSL / HSLA.

+## Dependencies :

+This extension relies on **vakhariaheet's** https://github.com/vakhariaheet/color-convertor